PhaserEditor2D/PhaserEditor/docs/canvas.rst

 .. image:: images/AddSpriteDialog.png
 	:alt: Add Sprite dialog.

 As you can see in the previous menu, you can add other type of objects like buttons (``Phaser.Button``), tiles (``Phaser.TileSprite``) and prefabs.
-It does the same, to open a dialog with the asstes or prefabs to be added but it creates an object of different type.
+It does the same, to open a dialog with the assets or prefabs to be added but it creates an object of different type.

 Selecting the container